bcgov/PIMS/adr/database.md

 ## Context

 PIMS requires a database to store all property information.
-The data is relational, requiring contraints and must run within a linux docker container on OpenShift.
+The data is relational, requiring constraints and must run within a Linux docker container on OpenShift.
 Additionally it must be supported by Entity Framework Core 3.1.

 ## Decision

 Originally the database generated for the SWU was with PostgreSQL, after further consideration it made more sense to tightly couple both MS-SQL with .NET Core.
 This will give us better performance and tighter integration with Entity Framework Core.
-It was decided to create a linux docker container to host the MS-SQL 2019 database.
+It was decided to create a Linux docker container to host the MS-SQL 2019 database.

 ## Consequences